 Masood Parvania, Ph.D.

-I am currently a Postdoctoral Scholar at the University of California, Davis, in the Department of Electrical and Computer Engineering, working with Prof. Anna Scaglione, at the Center for Trustworthy Cyber Infrastructure for the Power Grid (TCIPG).
+Before joining University of Utah, I was a Postdoctoral Scholar with the Arizona State University (2015), and University of California Davis (2014), affiliated with the Center for Trustworthy Cyber Infrastructure for the Power Grid (TCIPG).

-Prior to joining UC Davis, I was a Research Associate in the Robert W. Galvin center for electricity innovation at Illinois Institute of Technology, Chicago, IL, worked with Prof. Mohammad Shahidehpour.
-I completed my Ph.D. in Electrical Engineering under co-supervision of Prof. Mohammad Shahidehpour and Prof. Mahmud Fotuhi-Firuzabad.
+In 2012-2013, I was a Research Associate in the Robert W. Galvin center for Electricity Innovation at Illinois Institute of Technology.
+I received my Ph.D. degree in Electrical Engineering from the Sharif University of Technology, under co-supervision of Prof. Mahmud Fotuhi-Firuzabad and Prof. Mohammad Shahidehpour.

 My research focuses on developing mathematical models and optimization techniques for economic, secure, and environmentally-friendly operation of power and energy systems.

-I am invited to participate in the ACSR Cybersecurity Workshop, organized by U.S. Department of Energy, Advanced Scientific Computing Research (ASCR) Division, Office of Science, Rockville, MD, Jan.
-2015
+I participated in the ACSR Cybersecurity Workshop, organized by U.S. Department of Energy, Advanced Scientific Computing Research (ASCR) Division, Office of Science, Rockville, MD.

 The paper entitled "The Pulse Coupled Phasor Measurement Units” received the Best Student Paper Award of the 2014 IEEE SmartGridComm.
-Congrats Lorenzo!
+Congrats Lorenzo and Reinhard!

 The paper entitled "ISO's Optimal Strategies for Scheduling the Hourly Demand Response in Day-ahead Markets" is published in the IEEE Transactions on Power Systems.